Nourlangie Rock (also known as Burrungkuy Rock Art Site) is located in the World Heritage-listed Kakadu National Park.

 Spend time sitting around the picnic area taking it all in or embark on the walking trails and learn more about the incredible site.

-The circuit trail is around 1.5 kilometers in total and suitable for people of all ages.
+The circuit trail is around 1.5 kilometers in total and is suitable for people of all ages.

 Burrungkuy is famed for its rock art, which plays an important cultural part in Aboriginal life in Kakadu.

 Whilst art takes on many roles, its primary role is for the sharing of knowledge.
 Famed for its art, it offers more than just a good picture.